Hajia

 Meaning

-Literal translation of 'hajia' is 'female pilgrim' or 'one who has completed the pilgrimage'.
-In Australian English contexts, it retains its meaning of a woman of religious devotion or those who have completed a significant spiritual journey, often associated with Islamic faith.
+Literal translation: 'female pilgrim' or 'one who has completed the Hajj.'
+In Australian English contexts, it signifies respect and spiritual dedication associated with the Islamic faith and pilgrimage.

 Pronunciation